Constructor

 t(ns, text, …params) → {string}

 There is a shortcut to this method attached on all plugins.
-You'll normally call that shorcut instead of this method, because it is bound to plugin's name already
+You'll normally call that shorcut instead of this method, because that shortcut is bound to plugin's namespace already

 ... within your main plugin